jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 After some research I decided to use [ppx\_jsobject\_conv](https://github.com/little-arhat/ppx_jsobject_conv).
 This tool turned out to be a great choice as it leverages all the infrastructure from ppxlib, so it is robust and very easy to use.

 However, one small thing was that it made some usage of the `Printf` functions. `Printf` has a complex implementation, and it increases the bundle quite significantly.
-Fortunately, the usages in `ppx_jsobject_conv` were quite limited and [could be removed](https://github.com/little-arhat/ppx_jsobject_conv/pull/8) without much hassle.
+Fortunately, the usages in `ppx_jsobject_conv` were quite limited and [were removed](https://github.com/little-arhat/ppx_jsobject_conv/pull/8) without much hassle.

 In general, it is recommended to avoid using `Printf` functions if the bundle size budget for a Js\_of\_ocaml application is very limited.